U.S. 26: Brookwood Parkway/Helvetia Interchange Project

 |Project Elements, Schedule and Traffic Impacts|

-The U.S. 26: Brookwood Parkway/Helvetia Interchange project will improve traffic flow and safety in the interchange area.
-Completion is slated for summer 2015.
-Project elements include:
+The U.S. 26: Brookwood Parkway/Helvetia Interchange project improved traffic flow and safety in the interchange area.
+Project completion was June 2016.
+Project elements included:

 - Constructing a new westbound U.S. 26 to southbound Brookwood Parkway exit loop ramp